Sensory Processing Disorder (SPD) is a neurological condition affecting 1 in 20 children.

-Has low muscle tone, tires easily and is often slumped in postures
+- Low muscle tone, tiring easily and often slumped in postures

-Performs tasks with too much force, has big movements, moves too fast and writes too light or too hard.
+- Performing tasks with too much force, big movements, moving too fast and writing too light or too hard

-Prefers to play on their own or has difficulty in knowing how to play with other children
+- Preferring to play on their own or having difficulty in knowing how to play with other children

-Has difficulty accepting changes in routine or transitioning between tasks.
+- Difficulty accepting changes in routine or transitioning between tasks

 If you are concerned about your child’s reactions to everyday stimuli, speak to your GP or paediatrician.